 Total enrollment in primary and secondary education, regardless of age, expressed as a percentage of the total population of official primary and secondary education age.
-Gross enrolment ratio can exceed 100% due to the inclusion of over-aged and under-aged students because of early or late school entrance and grade repetition.
+GER can exceed 100% due to the inclusion of over-aged and under-aged students because of early or late school entrance and grade repetition.

 Indicator Gross enrolment ratio, primary and secondary, both sexes (%)

-Source Unesco
+Source Worldbank

 Year of data 2000

 Target 100%